PatrickConboy/AniTracker/README.md

 This website serves as Patrick Conboy's senior project.

 This website currently only runs locally and isn't being hosted online.
+Details on how to run the website locally in the wiki mentioned below.

 For full documentation, please visit the wiki for the project ---> [Click Me!](https://github.com/PatrickConboy/AniTracker/wiki)